marcelocf/searrrch/README.md

 user_id: 123 user_name: omg user_id: 124 free text here
 ```

-The user can also put the value between quotes and escape spaces.
+The user can also put the value between quotes, in which case nested escaped quotes are supported.

 Usage: